Alfonso Jesús Martínez Alcázar

 - Concretely, what have been your actions toward the protection and enhancement of your heritage?

-From the beginning of my management, I have ascertained the state of abandonment in which my city was; I therefore proposed, in the first year, to “save” the space, to eliminate the flora and the graffiti and to recuperate the intangible values through 11 programs; I have therefore doubled the budget compared to that allotted for the preceding year.
+From the beginning of my management, I have ascertained the state of abandonment in which my city was; I therefore proposed, in the first year, to “save” the space, to eliminate the graffiti and to protect the intangible values through 11 programs; I have therefore doubled the budget compared to that allotted for the preceding year.
 In the second year, the social factor had to be consolidated and the historic center had to recover its value and become accessible to its inhabitants by making the streets pedestrian, by eliminating public buildings and by rehabilitating obsolete structures, so that, from the third year, an intensive property salvage program could be applied.

 - Do you hold special events to enhance your city?